 - Resilience will continue to evolve.
 It is being examined by global regulators and will increasingly influence the decisions of the various key stakeholders that could be affected by a potential resilience event (i.e., consumers, investors, third-party suppliers, and the general public).

-As key stakeholders’ expectations of resilience continue to grow, organizations are under more pressure to assure their internal abilities, a directive that must come from the C-suite.
+As key stakeholders’ expectations of resilience continue to grow, organisations are under more pressure to assure their internal abilities, a directive that must come from the C-suite.
 Additionally, regulators are developing resilience rules that put the responsibility on C-suite leaders to set a tone from the top, meaning, champion resilience, foster a culture of resilience, and demonstrate that they understand the customer and market harm that a resilience event can cause.
-The tone-from-the-top expectation is also driven by regulators’ view that without the active engagement of C-suite leaders, organizations cannot achieve their resilience goals.
+The tone-from-the-top expectation is also driven by regulators’ view that without the active engagement of C-suite leaders, organisations cannot achieve their resilience goals.

 Resilience Measures and Functions

 What are some of the functional actions C-suite leaders can take to implement appropriate resilience?
-Or, most importantly, what are some of the factors that, if ignored, would increase the odds of failure in implementing an appropriate resilience program?
+Or, most importantly, what are some of the factors that, if ignored, would increase the odds of failure in implementing an appropriate resilience programme?